¡Hablamos Español!

 Who Can File a Wrongful Death Claim in Utah?

-When a loved one’s life is cut short due to someone else’s negligence or wrongful actions, family members may seek justice through a wrongful death claim.
+When a loved one dies because of someone else’s carelessness or wrongdoing, family members may seek justice through a wrongful death claim.

-Utah law clearly outlines who is legally allowed to file such a claim and how compensation may be pursued.
-Understanding eligibility is crucial for families seeking financial recovery and accountability for their loss.
+Utah law clearly explains who can legally file this claim and how money can be recovered.
+Understanding these rules is important for families seeking financial help and accountability for their loss.

-If you are unsure whether you qualify to file a claim, a Utah wrongful death lawyer can assess your situation and guide you through the legal process.
+If you’re unsure whether you qualify to file a claim, a Utah wrongful death lawyer can review your situation and guide you through the legal process.

 Primary Parties Eligible to File a Wrongful Death Claim

-Utah law specifies that the following individuals have the right to file a wrongful death lawsuit:
+Utah law states these people can file a wrongful death lawsuit:

 Surviving Spouse